The Product Development Process | MAKO Design + Invent

 Final Notes:

-Final Notes For Product Development Process
+Final Notes For 7 Stages in the New Product Development Process

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!